-Clay Center Presbyterian Manor Gets Good News In Covid-19 Testing
+Clay Center Presbyterian Manor Receives a Good News In Covid-19 Testing

 Clay Center Presbyterian Manor received some good news this week after testing the entire campus for COVID-19.

 The senior living community tested 114 residents and employees on Wednesday, June 10, after a resident who had recently been in the hospital tested positive for the virus.
 All residents and employees tested on Wednesday were negative for COVID-19.

 “The health and safety of our residents and employees are a top priority for Clay Center Presbyterian Manor,” said Morgan Burton, executive director.
 Burton took over as executive director from Christian Gilbert this week.

 Residents and employees at the community are not showing signs or symptoms of respiratory illness or COVID-19, including the resident who tested positive earlier in the week.